Ismat-Samadov/temple_run/README.md

 │       ├── chat.ts        # Chat-related types
 │       └── user.ts        # User-related types
 ├── scripts/               # Utility scripts
-│   └── init-db.ts         # Database initialization script
+│   └── scripts.sql        # Database initialization SQL
 ├── .env.local             # Environment variables (create this file)
 └── package.json
 ```

-## Authentication System
+## 🔐 Authentication System

 The application uses a JWT-based authentication system:

-- **Sign Up**: Users can create a new account with name, email, and password
+- **Sign Up**: Users can create a new account with name, email, password, and role (patient or doctor)
 - **Sign In**: Existing users can sign in with email and password
 - **Protected Routes**: Middleware automatically protects routes that require authentication
+- **Role-Based Access**: Doctor-specific routes are protected from regular users
 - **User Profile**: Authenticated users can access their profile information
 - **Token Storage**: Authentication tokens are stored in both localStorage and cookies
 - **JWT Verification**: Server-side verification of tokens for protected routes

-## Chat Features
+## 💬 Chat Features

 - **Healthcare Knowledge Base**: Built-in responses for common health topics
 - **Context-Aware Suggestions**: Dynamically updated chat suggestions based on conversation